Your First 3 Steps To Success As A New Comedian

 • Absence of any sort of rehearsal or advanced preparation

-• Long time talking with little or no laughter response
+• Long periods of talking with little or no laughter response

-Those are the first three steps you should take if you are serious about becoming a comedian and you want to succeed.
+Those are the first three steps you should take if you’re serious about becoming a comedian and want to succeed.

-Next steps?
-I can only recommend that you check out the Top 10 page on this which has not only has the top 10 articles that everyone is looking at but it also has my personal recommendations for articles that don’t usually hit the top 10.
+I can only recommend that you check out the Top 10 page on this — not only does it have the top 10 articles everyone is looking at, but it also has my personal recommendations for articles that don’t usually hit the top 10.

 Leave a Reply